caedonhsieh/DeepVoiceCoachReport/AccentClassifier.md

 The target accent, Indian, consisted of only 11% of the dataset and we modified the model by giving weight to the target value.
 The tensorboard for this run can be found here: [https://tensorboard.dev/experiment/2Apz8Eq5T1Ky7qvnA8VLBw/#scalars](https://tensorboard.dev/experiment/2Apz8Eq5T1Ky7qvnA8VLBw/#scalars)
 [![alt text](https://i.imgur.com/WUxEINh.png)](https://i.imgur.com/WUxEINh.png)
+*These two graphs show the accuracy for the training run on the Mozilla Common Voice Dataset where the target accent was 'Indian'*

 [![alt text](https://i.imgur.com/E0JXlVh.png)](https://i.imgur.com/E0JXlVh.png)
+*These two graphs show the loss for the training run on the Mozilla Common Voice Dataset where the target accent was 'Indian'*

 [![alt text](https://i.imgur.com/BbIoGad.png)](https://i.imgur.com/BbIoGad.png)
+*These two graphs show the precision for the training run on the Mozilla Common Voice Dataset where the target accent was 'Indian'*

 [![alt text](https://i.imgur.com/0uk94Ay.png)](https://i.imgur.com/0uk94Ay.png)
+*These two graphs show the recall for the training run on the Mozilla Common Voice Dataset where the target accent was 'Indian'*

 ## Evaluation

+For all the following evaluations, we used a checkpoint from the training run using the Mozilla Common Voice Dataset where the the max epochs was 50.

 We used the attention weights to create visualizations of what the model was attending to.
 An example of this attention visualization can be seen below the axises of the module are frames by frames for a 2 second chunk of audio (approximately 201 frames).
 We concluded that where there are horizontal 'lines' on the visualization all the frames on the horizontal axis were attending to a single frame from the vertical axis.
 However, we could not retreive any conclusive results from these visualizations but did find that for our model that trained on the Mozilla Common Voice Dataset that the 'vertical' frames that was being attended were moving approxmiately by 50 frames for each visualization generated in sequential order signifying there was a pattern for the module.
 For instance, in the example below which are taken .5 seconds apart (hop size)) for the given audio , we can see that the lines move approximately 50 frames upward in the vertical direction across the 3 with the left occurring first in sequential order.